VadimEngine/ClayEngineVKDemoXR/README.md

 # ClayEngineVK Demo XR

-Demo application of the ClayEngineVK static library (https://github.com/VadimEngine/ClayEngineVK) showcasing building a XR application with OpenXR, Vulkan, and Android.
+Demo application of the ClayEngineVK static library (https://github.com/VadimEngine/ClayEngineVK) showcasing building an XR application with OpenXR, Vulkan, and Android.
 This application allows loading and using resources to build scenes that the user can navigate and interact with.
 This application primarily uses OpenXR from ClayEngineVK for the VR functionality to run on Oculus Quest 3.

 ![alt text](./screenshots/VKXRDemoGif.gif)